trafficinc/redcap-navigator-extension/README.md

 - Configurable server and REDCap version support
 - Optional reuse of the current tab instead of opening a new one
 - Dark mode support

+## Install steps:

+1. Download the ZIP in releases
+2. Extract it
+3. Go to chrome://extensions
+4. Enable Developer Mode
+5. Click "Load Unpacked"
+6. Select the folder

+## Set Options
+1. Right click on the icon in the browser (make sure the extension is pinned in your browser)
+2. select options

 ## Why this extension